Here's what you need to know...

 It's Not Chemical Assistance

 Sure, pro bodybuilders take large amounts of performance enhancing drugs, but so do powerlifters.
-Perhaps professional bodybuilders take higher doses and use a wider array of compounds (such as growth hormone, insulin, IGF-1, T-3, and clenbuterol), but many claim to use moderate doses and stick to the basics, so whether this indeed plays any role is unknown.
+Perhaps bodybuilders take higher doses and use a wider array of compounds, but many claim to use moderate doses and stick to the basics, so whether this indeed plays any role is unknown.

-A better comparison would be to compare the physiques of natural bodybuilders with those of natural powerlifters.
+So let's compare the physiques of natural bodybuilders with those of natural powerlifters.
 In this case, it's no comparison at all.
-WNBF bodybuilders such as Layne Norton dwarf WNPF powerlifters such as John Lyras from a hypertrophy standpoint.
+WNBF bodybuilders dwarf WNPF powerlifters from a hypertrophy standpoint.

 Bodybuilders are masters of packing on muscle.
 While everybody responds uniquely to various exercises, loads, volumes, frequencies, intensities, densities, and durations, there are certain rules that apply to bodybuilding.